mukhtar-github/beginners-guide-to-react/README.md

 })
 ```

 We come up here to the top, mostly, app useEffect to no deps is the first one that appears.
 We don't get our cleanup because there's no cleanup necessary yet, because right now, we're just mounting the component, and we haven't had any updates yet.
 Next, we get our useEffects empty deps, right here.
-We have an empty list of dependencies there and then useEffect with dep.
+We have an empty list of dependencies there and then useEffect with dependency - [showChild].
 That's our show child's state.
 That's the next thing that gets called here.

 ```javascript
 React.useEffect(() => {